ljazzal/jazzalin.github.io/_projects/coverage.markdown

 category: 2019
 ---

 This research project was taken up on the side while interning at Clearpath Robotics.
-The original task involved the integration of a new GPS sensor with the Jackal UGV, the smalles outdoor UGV of the fleet.
+The original task involved the integration of a new GPS sensor with the Jackal UGV, the smallest outdoor UGV of the fleet.
 Given a smaller body, RTK GPS solutions are limited on such a platform and localization accuracy can be affected as a result.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">